6502-retro/6502-retro-os/docs/SFOS.md

 The routine will respond with the following conditions:

-- Carry Clear on success and XA pointing to the start of the converted FCB.
+- Carry Clear on success.
+The fcb sent is now updated with the result of the parse routine.
-This is usually the same as the supplied FCB, but in cases when this routine is called internally, might not be.
 - Carry Set on error with the error code in A. The FCB is left in the sate it was in when the error occurred.

-## 09 - d_find
+## 09 - d_findfirst

 Given a populated FCB pointed to by XA, find the first occurrence of a file matching the name in the FCB

 The FCB is populated with the details of the file found and carry is clear.

-If the file can not be found, then carry is set.
+If the file can not be found, then carry is set and the END OF DIRECTORY error code is in A

+## 10 - d_findnext

+Lorem Ipsum,

-## 10 - d_make
+## 11 - d_make

 Given a pointer to an FCB in XA populated with the file name and optional drive number, find the next free file on the drive from the dirent table and update